 - Casual expressions and poses

-I generated five distinct scenes, each with a different stars.
+I generated five distinct scenes, each with a different star.

 I found good prompts on this page: https://pixpretty.tenorshare.ai/de/ai-generator/selfie-mit-celebrity-ki-prompts.html